benitomartin/de-hotel-reviews/terraform/README.md

     terraform apply -var-file="vars/variables.tfvars"
     ```

-These will create the required bucket and bq dataset.
+This will create the required bucket and bq dataset.